 Zac “Zucchini” Jones-Gómez graduated from the University of Kentucky with B.A.s in International Studies and Anthropology.
 Though it was a winding path, he is happy to have landed on a farm, learning about how to grow healthy and sustainable food.
 He is passionate about everything related to food, and when he isn’t tweeting or Instagramming about FLP’s great work, he can be found in the kitchen recreating his favorite bakes from The Great British Bake-Off.

-A retired librarian, Martha “Mushroom” is an eight-year volunteer and now new employee of the Food Literacy Project, work that combines her love of nature, fresh vegetables, and respect for those who grow it as well as a lifelong commitment to public service and education.
+A retired librarian, Martha “Mushroom” is a nine-year volunteer with the Food Literacy Project.
+She enjoys the work that combines her love of nature, fresh vegetables, and respect for those who grow it as well as a lifelong commitment to public service and education.

 Seamus “Spinach” Allman has spent most of the last decade working on local vegetable farms, including five years at Field Day Family Farm here at Oxmoor.
 He has also served on Food Literacy Project’s Board of Directors, so joining the staff is a real homecoming.
 He’s passionate about food justice work, and is excited to help FLP improve food access for residents of South Louisville.